OpenTSDB/opentsdb.net/docs/source/user_guide/writing.rst

 Duplicate Data Points
 ---------------------

 Writing data points in OpenTSDB is generally idempotent within an hour of the original write.
 This means  you can write the value ``42`` at timestamp ``1356998400`` and then write ``42`` again for the same time and nothing bad will happen.
 However if you have compactions enabled to reduce storage consumption and write the same data point after the row of data has been compacted, an exception may be returned when you query over that row.
 If you attempt to write two different values with the same timestamp, a duplicate data point exception may be thrown during query time.
 This is due to a difference in encoding integers on 1, 2, 4 or 8 bytes and floating point numbers.
 If the first value was an integer and the second a floating point, the duplicate error will always be thrown.
-However if both values were floats or they were both integers that could be encoded on the same length, then the original value may be overwritten if a compaction has not occured on the row.
+However if both values were floats or they were both integers that could be encoded on the same length, then the original value may be overwritten if a compaction has not occurred on the row.

 In most situations, if a duplicate data point is written it is usually an indication that something went wrong with the data source such as a process restarting unexpectedly or a bug in a script.
 OpenTSDB will fail "safe" by throwing an exception when you query over a row with one or more duplicates so you can down the issue.